fredplex/log-generator/README.md

 Make sure you define the two environment variables `API_KEY` and `ENDPOINT` that we found values for in the section above.

-You can now visit the Cloud Logs Web UI to see the flow of data.
+Code Engine will scale your application to zero instances if you do not increase the Autoscaling from a minimum of zero, then the application will get stopped if there is no web traffic - stopping the generation of log data.

 You should be able to click on the "Create" button which will build the application and start it running, this should only take a few minutes.

 Once the deploy is done, you can use the "Test Application" button to find a link to the "Application URL" which will let you get a response from the web server we just deployed.
 This application is also generating synthetic log messages using the `API_KEY` and `ENDPOINT` provided.

+You can now visit the Cloud Logs Web UI to see the flow of data.